 In terms of where to stay, both times we stayed at a hotel off the highway (booked free with our points).
 We try to stay at places with free breakfast, free parking and that are low in points!
 Check out how I maximize my credit cards and get free hotel stays.
 The Holiday Inn Express Greenville and Townplace Suites Greenville are the two places we stayed when we have visited.
 To check rates click on the picture below.

 Check out – Hotels in Greenville

 Greenville is often an overlooked city when traveling in the South.
 I feel that in many ways it deserves more credit than it gets.
 Although the last couple of years, Greenville has made a few lists of best towns in America, I feel it is still pretty underrated and is a great stop for families.
-If you are looking for other places around the world that are great places for a family trip, check out this post on the top 10 underrated destinations that are perfect for families.
+If you are looking for other great places for a family trip, check out the top 10 underrated destinations that are perfect for families.